GPCT vs. BANT: Why GPCT is More Effective (Free Checklist Included)

-- Are the prospects aware of your pricing conditions and is it what they expected?
+- Are the prospects aware of your pricing conditions, and are they as expected?

-- What are their most desirable ROI and profit margin?
+- What is their most desirable ROI and profit margin?

 - If it’s a subscription service, for how long does the prospect’s company want to sign up?

-- How much money are the prospects currently spending without your product or service?
+- How much money are prospects currently spending without your product or service?

-It’s very important to go through the pitch first and see if the product or service your offer can bring a unique solution to the problems the prospect faces.
-These conditions may change the lead’s budget and convince them to allocate more money than they initially set aside for this specific project.
+It’s very important to go through the pitch first and see if the product or service you offer can bring a unique solution to the problems the prospect faces.
+These conditions may change the prospect's budget and convince them to allocate more money than they initially set aside for this specific project.

-- Who else is involved in the buying decision process and is everyone on board on what they want their business to achieve?
+- Who else is involved in the buying decision process, and is everyone on board with what they want their business to achieve?

 Another option is to research this beforehand so that you don’t have to bring it into the conversation, setting extra time for discussing goals and asking more relevant questions.

 Negative Consequences & Positive Implications

 A crucial part of this framework is to understand what the prospects find as the best and worst-case scenarios.